elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 Pulses are updated at various cadences, but many are daily or even hourly.
 The Pulse has a summary of the threat, indicators, and various other enrichments that can help you contextually assess the threat in your environment.

-To subscribe to Pulses, select Browse → Pulses, and then subscribe to any Pulses that you’d like.
+To subscribe to Pulses, select Browse → Pulses, and then subscribe to any Pulses that you'd like.
 You can sort by the most recently modified to identify the most active Pulses.

 ![Subscribing to AlienVault OTX Pulses](media/av-pulse.png "Subscribing to AlienVault OTX Pulses")

-Now that you’ve subscribed to Pulses of interest, we’ll need to collect your API key.
+Now that you've subscribed to Pulses of interest, we'll need to collect your API key.

 ### Retrieving Your API Key